anshnk/forge2d/README.md

-# craft2d
+# forge2d
-craft2d game / engine
+A mod loader for craft2d that injects straight into index.html and loads mods from the "mods" folder.